anitatruscott02/SQL-Driven-Inventory-Customer-Insights-at-Scott-Supermarket/README.md

 ### **3. Exploratory Data Analysis (EDA)**
 SQL-based analysis is conducted to meet the project objectives, leveraging the AdventureWorks dataset:

-- **Sales Trends Analysis:** Monthly and daily sales trends are examined to detect seasonal fluctuations and peak demand periods.
+- **Sales Trends Analysis:** Monthly sales trends are examined to detect seasonal fluctuations and peak demand periods.
 - **Revenue Drivers Identification:** Top-performing product categories and individual items are ranked by revenue contribution.
 - **High-Value Transactions Detection:** Orders exceeding the average transaction value are highlighted to understand high-impact sales patterns.
 - **Customer Insights:** The most frequent buyers are identified to support loyalty strategies.
-- **Profitability Ranking:** Products are ranked by profitability, factoring in unit sales and margin.
 - **Inventory Turnover Analysis:** Stock movement is evaluated to align supply with demand.
-- **Product Review Integration:** Customer feedback is merged with sales data to assess satisfaction levels and guide product improvements.

 These insights provide Scott Supermarket with actionable intelligence for optimizing sales strategies, inventory management, and customer engagement.